pookleblinky/PookRPG/henchpeople/playermoves.md

      - What should I be wary of?
      - What is the most dangerous threat here?

+- Consult Employee Manual, Innovation.
+When you need to learn what the rules are.

+     On result:
+       - 10+: Pick 3 questions to ask
+       - 7-9: Pick 1
+       - 6-: GM can make a move

+     Questions:
+       - Who's in charge here?
+       - What are my responsibilities here?
+       - What's the history of this rule?
+       - How do people usually get around this rule?

-- Disruptive Technology, Innovation.
+- Utilizing Professional Resources, Innovation.
 When you attempt to use your professional skills to accomplish something.

    On result:
      - 10+: You succeed